Zequez/logseq-vault/pages/Rage Club.md

 			- Keep eye contact with the Role-player and let the anger speak
 		- **Role-player**
 			- With their clicker they declare they are the person that transgressed the Client boundaries.
-			- The Role-player stays present and reflects back what the other person says
+			- The Role-player stays present, keeps eye contact with the Client, and reflects back what the other person says.
 				- With [[Completion Loops]]?
 				  background-color:: #497d46
 		- **Coach**